FabioFlorey/Generic-Python-Template/.github/SECURITY.md

 We currently support the latest patch version of the following versions of our software:

-- [list of supported versions]
+- 0.0.1

 ## Reporting a Vulnerability

 If you discover a security vulnerability in our software, we encourage you to notify us as soon as possible.
-To report a vulnerability, please open a new issue on our [issue tracker][ISSUE TRACKER] with the label "security" and a description of the issue and any relevant information, such as the version of the software you are using and the steps to reproduce the issue.
+To report a vulnerability, please write an e-mail to [Fabio Florey][EMAIL] and provide a description of the issue and any relevant information, such as the version of the software you are using and the steps to reproduce the issue.

 We will send a response acknowledging receipt of your report within 48 hours, and will provide updates on the progress of the investigation and resolution of the issue as we have them.